karpo27/Tic-Tac-Toe/README.md

 2- Download and install Python 3.

-3- Run main.py in VCS, Pycharm, etc or open it in console.
+3- Run main.py in VCS, Pycharm, etc. or open it in console.

 The game automatically saves your progress in a database, you can check your stats at any time.